lm22433/sep-resources/Flutter.md

 ## Introduction

 Continuous Integration and Continuous Deployment (CI/CD) automate the processes of testing, building, and deploying applications.
 GitHub Actions allows developers to set up CI/CD pipelines directly in GitHub repositories, making it an efficient and accessible development tool.
-In this guide, we will set up a CI/CD pipeline for various different types of Flutter projects.
+In this guide, we will set up a CI/CD pipeline for various Flutter projects.

 ## Continuous Integration